ricardomaximojr/kube/essentials/steps/readme.txt

 You should see two pods created by the deployment.

 # KUBERNETES SERVICES

+'Services' are another important component of deploying apps in K8s.

+Services allow you to dynamically access a group of replica pods.
+Replica pods are often being created and destroyed, so what happens to others pods or external entities which need to access those pods.

+A Service creates an 'abstraction layer' on top of a set of replica pods.
+You can access the service rather than accessing the pods directly, so as pods come and go, you get uninterrupted, dynamic access to whatever replicas are up at the time.

 While deployments provide a great way to automate the management of your pods, you need a way to easily communicate with the dynamic set of replicas managed by a deployment.
 This is where services come in.
 In this lesson, we will discuss what services are in Kubernetes, demonstrate how to create a simple service, and explore that service in our own cluster.